Top Greek islands & Mainland Destinations

 Tinos is mostly famous as a religious destination for the Greeks and as a pristine island for the foreigners.
 The main village and transportation hub of Tinos is Chora, the capital of the island, located on the southern side.

 Chora is a nice village for a walk.
-Its architecture is a mixture of traditional and neoclassical style.
-Walk through the narrow paths, have a look at the gift shops and visit the Church of the Annunciation of the Virgin, an impressive church which is considered as the protector of all Greece.
+Its architecture is a mixture of traditional and neoclassical styles.
+Walk through the narrow paths, have a look at the gift shops and visit the Church of the Annunciation of the Virgin, an impressive church that is considered as the protector of all Greece.

 At the port, you will see the monument of Elli, the warship that was torpedoed by the Italians in August 1940, right at the port of Tinos, to make Greece enter the Second World War.
 Another sight to see at the port is the building of the Foundation of the Tinian Culture.
 Pallada, a neighborhood of Tinos, about 500 meters from the port, is the nightlife spot of the island, with many cafeterias and bars.

 On the eastern side of Chora, there are the most popular beaches on the island.
 Agios Sostis and Agios Ioannis Porto are the most famous.
 They have excellent water and they are surrounded by tourist facilities.